Toheeb-Ojuolape/5ive-wallet/README.md

 - **Recent Transactions 🪵**: This feature shows the user's 5 most recent transactions arranged chronologically.
 You can also **click on the transactions** to see the full details of communication between the user and PFI.

 ## 2. Activity Screen 🥏
 This shows a list of all transactions carried out by the User on the 5ive wallet.
 You can also **click on the transactions** to see the full details of communication between the user and PFI.
+The feature was implemented using the getExchanges and getExchange by ExchangeId method in Tbdex.

 ## 3. Profile Screen 👤
 This screen contains details about the user and enables them to update their profile, select a nice memoji avatar, switch to Light/Dark mode, Track their subscription status and export their DID for logging in later.